 Hereford Light’s Sister Lighthouses

-Did you know North Wildwood’s Hereford Inlet Lighthouse Has a sister lighthouse on the other side of the United States?
-What’s even crazier is that she has two sister lighthouses.
+Did you know that North Wildwood’s Hereford Inlet Lighthouse has a counterpart on the opposite side of the United States?
+What’s even more fascinating is that it has two additional sister lighthouses.

-In 1867 he moved to Washington DC and was hired as the civil engineer for the United States Lighthouse Board.
-During his time there he became the chief draftsman on the Lighthouse Board, contributing significantly to the development of various lighthouses.
+In 1867, Pelz relocated to Washington DC and was appointed as the civil engineer for the United States Lighthouse Board.
+During his tenure, he rose to the position of chief draftsman on the Lighthouse Board, contributing significantly to the development of various lighthouses.

-With the help of two friends on the East coast, we were able to put together a video on both of the remaining sister lighthouses.
+Fortunately, with the assistance of two friends residing on the East coast, we have created a captivating video showcasing both of the remaining sister lighthouses.
 We invite you to sit back, relax, and enjoy the fascinating journey presented in the video!